MinecraftForge/Documentation/docs/index.md

 Adding the Plugin
 -----------------

-ForgeGradle can be added using the `plugins` block by adding the MinecraftForge maven to the available plugin repositories:
+ForgeGradle uses Gradle 8; it can be added using the `plugins` block in the `build.gradle` by adding the following information to the `settings.gradle`:

 ```gradle
 // In settings.gradle